Ficool

 The two archangels groan at the mention of him.

 "I'll be as direct as I can.
-That's honestly an achievement."
+That's honestly an achievement to make Damish mad."
 Buford responds.

-Kailus stops daydreaming and looks at the options.
-'I really wish to join Akiro but many of my old classmates chose him as well.
-I want to avoid them as much as possible.
-Damish's peace and acceptance really tempt me; I long for my guilt to erode and become an extrovert like Akiro.
-But Maumus is just as tempting~.
+Kailus looks at the options before him.
+'I really wish to join Akiro but many of my old classmates chose him as well, and I want to avoid them as much as possible.
+Damish's peace and acceptance really tempt me; I long for my guilt to erode and become an extrovert like Akiro—but Maumus is just as tempting~.
 Ugh, I guess I'll go with Damish.'

-Amongst them, Reinhard whispers to Pymei.
+Amongst the assurance call, Reinhard whispers to Pymei.
 "I really wanted that chap to follow us."

 Pymei mumbles back solemnly.
 "Yeah, he reminds me of him."

-Reinhard's smile turns into neutrality.
+Reinhard's smile fades into a blank slate.
 "Stop talking about him.
-He wouldn't want to be an painful afterthought in your mind."
+He wouldn't want to be a painful after-thought in your mind."

 Ulrus says in a blunt, sophisticated tone, "Carpet 1."